-Women in Congress Ask for an Investigation into Sexual Abuse Claims Against Trump
+Group of Women Lawmakers Ask for Investigation into Sexual Abuse Claims Against Trump

 As powerful men in Hollywood, the media, and politics are named for alleged sexual abuse in the wake of #MeToo, some have forgotten that the country’s top politician, president Trump, has been repeatedly accused of sexual harassment and assault by a total of 19 women, five of whom were Miss Teen USA contestants between the ages of 15 and 19 at the time of the alleged misconduct.
-Women who say Trump abused them continued to speak out this week, and Democrat women in Congress are now asking for an official investigation into the claims.
-Naturally, the president seems furious about it.
+Women who say Trump abused them continued to speak out this week, and a group of congresspeople are now asking for an official investigation into the claims.

 On Monday, three women — Samantha Holvey, a 2006 Miss America pageant contestant who says Trump walked into the contestants’ dressing room, Jessica Leeds, who alleges Trump groped her on an airplane in the 70’s, and Rachel Crooks, a former receptionist at Trump Tower who says Trump kissed her in an elevator bank in 2005 — spoke with Megyn Kelly on Megyn Kelly TODAY about their experiences.
 Holvey said it was “heartbreaking” to see Trump win the presidency, despite the fact that she and others had been vocal about the president’s sexual misconduct during the election season.